MSc Quantitative Finance

 Lancaster University has announced the annual Nom Habu Scholarship in honour of its former staff and post graduate student, Nom Habu, who passed away after a short illness in December 2016.
 Nom was employed as the Regional officer, West Africa from May 2011 to August 2013, after which he came to study on the MSc Quantitative Finance.
 On successful completion of his studies, he took post as the Student Recruitment Manager for Lancaster University Ghana.
 The scholarship is lasting way of remembering Nom and his service during his time at the university.

-The Nom Habu scholarship of up to £10,000 will be awarded to a Nigerian or Ghanaian student who has an offer to study MSc Quantitative Finance at Lancaster University for entry in October 2018.
-Any applicant meeting this criteria will automatically be invited to apply for the Scholarship and shortlisting and interviewing to determine the successful recipient will take place in June 2018.
+The Nom Habu scholarship of up to £10,000 will be awarded to a Nigerian or Ghanaian student who has an offer to study MSc Quantitative Finance at Lancaster University for entry in October 2020.
+Any applicant meeting this criteria will automatically be invited to apply for the scholarship, so we recommend applying as soon as possible to be considered.
 For any questions regarding the Nom Habu Scholarship, please contact firstname.lastname@example.org

 We also offer LUMS Alumni scholarships - visit our Apply for Masters page to find out more.